dyutibarma/monochrome/README.md

 ### Option 1

 - Fork this repository
+- Clone the forked repository to your local machine to make changes: git clone https://github.com/your-github-username/monochrome.git)
 - (Optional) Change the 'baseurl' value in the 'config.yml' file, from '/blog' to your preferred directory/project name (example '/xyz' or '/' to install in root)
-- Clone the forked repository to your local machine to make changes
 - Run 'jekyll serve' and open browser to 'localhost:4000/blog/' to see your changes
 - (Optional) Host with github pages